top of page

 The best way to do it is just to start looking at stories wherever you see them.
 Think about the structure of your favorite shows or movies.
 Think about how authors convey information without coming out directly and stating it.
 Check out presentations from different industries to see how other folks approach storytelling.

 And these are just the start.
-As you get the hang of using storytelling techniques for your presentations, you’ll find little tips and tactics that work with your unique style.
+As you get the hang of using storytelling techniques, you’ll find little tips and tactics to tell better stories in presentations that work for your style.
 So start practicing, start using stories in your presentations, and start seeing the results from your audience today.

 Update (03/24): we’ve revised this article to add some new details on best practices for storytelling in presentations